Lee County DUI Court Process

 1. Arraignment (First Appearance)

-• When it happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact date will be on your court paperwork.
+• When it happens: Typically, the arraignment occurs within a few days or weeks of your arrest.

-• What to expect: At the arraignment, you will be formally informed of the charges against you, including the specific DUI statute you're accused of violating.
-The judge will also advise you of your rights, including your right to an attorney and your right to remain silent.
+• What to expect: At the arraignment, you will be formally advised of the charges against you, and the potential penalties you face.

 2. Pre-Trial Hearings

-• Plea negotiations: Your attorney will engage in plea negotiations with the prosecutor.
-The goal is to reach a plea agreement that is favorable to you.
-This might involve pleading guilty to a lesser charge, such as reckless driving, or receiving a reduced sentence.
+• Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor to try to reach a plea agreement.
+This could involve pleading guilty to a lesser charge, such as reckless driving, in exchange for a reduced sentence.

 3. Trial (If No Plea Deal)

-• What the prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a vehicle while under the influence of alcohol or drugs, and that your blood alcohol content (BAC) was 0.08% or higher, or that you were materially and appreciably impaired.
+• What prosecution must prove: At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.

-• Common defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, questioning the legality of the traffic stop, arguing that you were not impaired, or demonstrating that there were procedural errors in the arrest process.
+• Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, questioning the legality of the traffic stop, or arguing that you were not impaired.

 Penalties for DUI in Lee County, SC

-The penalties for DUI in Lee County, SC, are determined by state law and can vary depending on the number of prior offenses.
+The penalties for DUI in South Carolina, including Lee County, vary depending on the number of prior offenses and the circumstances of the case.

 First Offense

-• Other requirements: Alcohol and Drug Safety Action Program (ADSAP), potentially community service, and potentially the Ignition Interlock Device (IID).
+• Other requirements: You may also be required to complete the Alcohol and Drug Safety Action Program (ADSAP) and potentially install an Ignition Interlock Device (IID).

 Second Offense